apicgg/neovim-ide/README.md

 **IMPORTANT:** Don’t blindly use my settings unless you know what that entails.
 Proceed at your own risk!

 This repo is a fork of [josean-dev/dev-environment-files](https://github.com/josean-dev/dev-environment-files) with some extra neovim plugins that I use.
+Most the of keybinds are same as the YouTube video.
+Kindly check the config file to see the changes.

 Check out 📹 Youtube video by [Josean Martinez](https://www.youtube.com/channel/UC_NZ6qLS9oJgsMKQhqAkg-w) Step-by-Step Guide: [How I Setup Neovim On My Mac To Make It Amazing](https://youtu.be/vdn_pKJUda8)